DigitalCampus/django-oppia/docs/settings.rst

 Default: ``True``

-This setting determines whether only users with the Django is_staff status.
+This setting determines whether only users with the Django is_staff status are allowed to upload new courses.
 When this setting is ``True``, only users with the is_staff status are able to upload courses.
 If this setting is set to ``False``, any registered user on the server is able to upload courses.